Quantum-17/TimeSeriesForecast/README.md

 ## Problem
 Forecast total scanned receipts for each month in year 2022 given the number of scanned receipts for each day in 2021
 ## Solution
 My solution uses ARIMA.
 After reading up on the various options such as ARIMA, SARIMA and LSTM, I decided to start with the simplest approach using ARIMA.
-It gave reasonablly good results.
+It gave reasonably good results.
 ### How to run the solution
 #### Files
 - data_daily.csv - contains the number of scanned receipts for each day in 2021